Initial deployment

 The Rancher server software is installed using Helm on top of the Rancher admin cluster.

-is a Kubernetes add-on to automate the
+For self-signed certs, cert-manager software is installed. cert-manager is a Kubernetes add-on to automate the

 management and issuance of TLS certificates from various issuing sources.
 It ensures certificates are valid and